lutierigb/shell-things/oputus-releasenotes.md

 ## Installation/upgrades instructions [here](https://github.com/lutierigb/shell-things/blob/main/oputus-readme.md#how-to-installupgrade-it)

+## 2025Apr15
+- Improved Beginning of Day/EA loaded notification
+- New Symbol detection is now fully automated.
+No need for user input

+## 2025Apr14
+- New feature: Exports profits in a way that the Profit Exporter can read
+- fixes a memory leak with the RetransmissionMonitor class
+- adds short to profit sharing

+## 2025Mar25
+- fixes a bug, caused by a change in MT, that would cause EOD notification on the weekend

 ## 2025Mar15
 - Increases retransmission alerts threshold so it becomes less annoying.
 Also add remote control option to temporarily silence the alerts